Skip to main content

 Total (Canada match)~$2,178

 Note: All prices in USD.
 Transit and food estimates are approximate.
 Ticket prices are the minimum of FIFA's official Category 2 tier (mid-range general-public seating).
-Host nation matches (Canada) are priced more than double neutral games, $1,100 vs $500 at Category 2 minimum.
+Canada's June 12 home match (host-nation pricing) is more than double a neutral game, $1,100 vs $500 at Category 2 minimum.
 A 15% FIFA service fee applies at checkout.
 Hotel rate is the median nightly rate from Booking.com for actual WC match weekends in Toronto (4 weekends sampled, 18 properties), converted from CAD at 0.74.
 Rates ranged from $571/night (R32 weekend) to $756/night (Canada's opening match weekend).

 Understanding the Costs

 Match Tickets: We budget using FIFA’s official Category 2 minimum.
 For neutral group-stage matches, that is $500, the same price at every host city.
-But Toronto hosts three Canada home games, and host nation matches are priced at $1,100 minimum for Category 2, more than double the neutral price.
-That $600 jump is the single biggest cost variable in your Toronto trip.
-Category 1 (lower bowl) runs $1,500–$2,735 for host nation games.
-Category 3 (upper tier) starts at $400 for Canada matches vs $120 for neutral.
+Toronto hosts one Canada home game — the June 12 opener vs Bosnia-Herzegovina — priced at $1,100 minimum for Category 2, more than double the neutral price.
+(Canada's other two group games are in Vancouver.)
+That $600 jump is the single biggest cost variable if the opener is your target date.
+Category 1 (lower bowl) runs $1,500–$2,735 for the host-nation game.
+Category 3 (upper tier) starts at $400 for the Canada match vs $120 for neutral.

 Staying along the Bloor-Danforth subway line or in the Liberty Village area can save $50–100 per night while keeping you within a short transit ride of BMO Field.